 - Leaves or twigs from black walnut trees

-*To kill most weed seeds, the pile must reach 140 degrees F for 1-3 hours.
-If your pile won’t get this hot, it’s best to keep weeds out of your compost pile.
+Note: To kill most weed seeds, the compostable materials in the pile must reach 140 degrees Fahrenheit for 1 to 3 hours.
+If your pile won’t get this hot, keeping weeds out of your compost pile is best.

 The Do’s and Don’ts of Composting